Creating a Clear Line of Sight to Contribute: Aligning Employees with Business Strategy

 Team norms enable team members to hold each other accountable to creating the conditions for everyone to do their best work.
 When they are explicitly defined and agreed to, teams can better examine what is working, what is not working, and what actions to take in order to sustain healthy team dynamics and deliver great results.

-What are the three to six non-negotiable behaviors that people on the team expect from each other?
+What are the three to five non-negotiable behaviors that people on the team expect from each other?
 How is the team going to communicate?
 Make decisions?
 Course correct?
 Track progress?
 Hold each other accountable?
 Recognize and celebrate success?

 6. Team Constraints

+Every team must work within the explicit and implicit constraints of their environment.
 Within what boundaries, assumptions, and constraints does the team need to operate to be successful?

 7. Individual Roles and Responsibilities

-Clear roles and responsibilities helps to ensure that the right people, and doing the right things, for the right reasons.
+Clear team roles and responsibilities help to ensure that the right people, are doing the right things, for the right reasons.
 Role clarity increases employee satisfaction, efficiency, and performance.
+What is the primary role, responsibility, and scope of each team member?
+And what are the critical interdependencies required for collective success?

 8. Resources, Support, and Skills